 Let's calculate the step:

-Note that here it is desirable to describe the calculations in more detail, since Simpson's formula is quite cumbersome, and if you immediately thump:
+Please note that it is advisable to describe the calculations here in more detail, since Simpson’s formula is quite cumbersome, and if you immediately bang:

-, then this booze will look like a hack.
-And with a more detailed recording, the teacher will get the favorable impression that you conscientiously erased the keys of the microcalculator for a good hour.
-Detailed calculations for "hard" cases are present in my calculator.
+, then this booze will look like hack work.
+And with a more detailed note, the teacher will have the good impression that you conscientiously erased the keys of the microcalculator for a good hour.
+Detailed calculations for “hard” cases are available in my calculator.

 We estimate the error:

 The error is less than the required accuracy: .
-It remains to take the most accurate approximation , round it up to three decimal places and write:
+All that remains is to take the most accurate approximation, round it to three decimal places and write:

 Answer: accurate to 0.001